What Is Venture Capital (VC)?

 Growth & Exit

 The goal is for your startup to grow and become very successful.
-Eventually, there might be an "exit event".
-This could be your company getting sold to a bigger company or going public (that's called an IPO — initial public offering).
+Eventually, there might be an “exit event”.
+This could be your company getting sold to a bigger company or going public in the capital markets through an IPO (initial public offering).
 When this happens, the venture capitalists sell their shares and make a profit.

 Here are some hypothetical examples to make the VC process a little clearer: